dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 By using the `useEffect` hook with an empty dependency array, upon first render the update manager checks for new service workers by calling the Offline Interface's [`checkForNewSW()` method](https://github.com/dhis2/app-platform/blob/10a9d15efc4187865f313823d5d1218824561fcd/pwa/src/offline-interface/offline-interface.js#L61-L65) (and by extension the [`checkForUpdates()` registration function](https://github.com/dhis2/app-platform/blob/1d0423e135b71d2005198287075e47d939040049/pwa/src/lib/registration.js#L1-L75)). `checkForUpdates()` checks for service workers installed and ready, listens for new ones becoming available, and checks for installing service workers between those states.
 Given the several steps of the SW lifecycle (installing, installed, activating, activated), multiple SWs present in the [SW registration object](https://developer.mozilla.org/en-US/docs/Web/API/ServiceWorkerRegistration) (installing, waiting, active), and the fact that sometimes the ‘active’ SW is not in _control_ because it’s the first SW installation for this app, a good amount of condition-checking is necessary to determine if a new service worker is ready and waiting to take over the open tabs.
 For the full control flow, take a look at the `checkForUpdates()` source code linked above.

 If there _is_ a new SW ready, then the `onNewSW()` callback function provided to `checkForNewSW()` is called, which shows the "Updates are available" alert.
-If a user clicks the "Update and reload" action on the alert, the `confirmReload()` function is called, which handles the next part of the update flow by checking for how many tabs of this app are open in order to handle the “one-client” or “multiple-client” conditions described in the UX flow above.
+If a user clicks the "Update now" action on the alert, the `confirmReload()` function is called, which handles the next part of the update flow by checking for how many tabs of this app are open in order to handle the “one-client” or “multiple-client” conditions described in the UX flow above.
 It uses the Offline Interface's [`getClientsInfo()` method](https://github.com/dhis2/app-platform/blob/10a9d15efc4187865f313823d5d1218824561fcd/pwa/src/offline-interface/offline-interface.js#L67-L89), which ‘asks’ the ready SW how many clients are associated with this domain and returns a promise that resolves to the correct data (or rejects with a failure reason that can be handled).

 Once the clients info is received, if there is one client open for this service worker scope, `confirmReload()` will use the Offline Interface’s [`useNewSW()` method](https://github.com/dhis2/app-platform/blob/10a9d15efc4187865f313823d5d1218824561fcd/pwa/src/offline-interface/offline-interface.js#L91-L112) to instruct new SW to activate or take control.
 The `useNewSW()` method detects if this new SW is the first one that has installed for this app or an update to an existing SW and handles the situations accordingly, either sending a ‘claim clients’ message to a first-install SW, or a ‘skip waiting’ message to an updated SW.
 Both actions inside the service worker result in a `controllerchange` event in open clients, which triggers a page reload because of the event listener the Offline Interface registered on `navigator.serviceWorker` that was described above.